 Seán Kelly is a member of the European Parliament for Ireland South.
 As a member of Fine Gael, Seán is in the European People’s Party which is by far the largest and most influential group in the European Parliament.
-Among the most active MEPs of the Parliament, Seán has been honoured as 2012 MEP of the Year for Research and Innovation and 2014 MEP of the Year for Digital Agenda.
+Among the most active MEPs of the Parliament, Seán has been honoured as MEP of the Year for Research and Innovation in 2012 and 2020 and MEP of the Year for Digital Agenda in 2014.
 Seán is a former President of the GAA and former Executive Chairman of the Irish Institute of Sport.

 Ensure the new CAP provides a fairer income for farmers in return for the top-quality.